RMLio/rml-solid-demonstrator/README.md

 | hello@manufacturerX.com | abc123   | http://localhost:3000/manufacturerX/profile/card#me     | http://localhost:3000/            |
 | hello@userX.com         | abc123   | http://localhost:3000/userX/profile/card#me | http://localhost:3000/            |

-With the RML+Solid pipeline, we execute the extended RML mappings to convert the source data and access control data to RDF data and to publish the RDF data on the Solid pods of the manufacturers.
+With the end-to-end pipeline, we convert the extended YARRRML mappings to extended RML mappings, and execute the extended RML mappings to convert the source data and access control data to RDF data and to publish the RDF data on the Solid pods of the manufacturers.

 ## Technical Setup